Interview with Sigrún Tómasdóttir and Sverrir Guðmundsson

 Dear Mrs Tómasdóttir, dear Mr Guðmundsson, you are both water professionals working in Iceland.
 Tell us a bit more about yourselves.

 Sigrún Tómasdóttir: I am a geologist at the Research and Development Department of Reykjavik Energy, the parent company of Veitur Utilities.
 I work at the waterworks with Sverrir on projects related to sampling and data analysis for quality testing.
 We also manage issues related to water quality and water reserves.
 In addition, for each utility, we are establishing future vision projects considering multiple parameters, such as the development of water demand, climate change, size and location.
 Each utility has a different sensitivity to events and water quality.
-By evaluating how the parameters affect them, we can improve our planning and decision making related to drilling, reserves or water quality, for example.
+By evaluating how the parameters affect them, we can improve our planning and decision-making related to drilling, reserves or water quality.

 Sverrir Guðmundsson: I am the Research and Development Lead at the Veitur Waterwork in Reykjavik.
 I am involved in projects focusing on the future of water production and quality.
 I also work on technical projects such as asset management, system planning, innovation and intelligent technology.
 These aspects are crucial for maintaining and improving the water distribution system.